Traverse City Sex Offender Registration Violation Defense Lawyer

 - Failure to maintain a valid Michigan driver’s license or personal ID card

-Our Michigan Criminal Defense Lawyers know that people who are registered sex offenders have a challenging time rebuilding their lives after a sex crime conviction.
+Our Michigan criminal defense lawyer knows that people who are registered sex offenders have a challenging time rebuilding their lives after a sex crime conviction.
 We work hard to prevent you from another setback by getting convicted for failing to comply with the SORA.
-We have represent people like yourself throughout Michigan for over 20 years.
-Check out our Client Reviews and give us a call.
+We have represent people like yourself throughout Michigan for over 25 years.

 Work One-on-One with the Attorney